Worzaii/Mafiaspill/.github/ISSUE_TEMPLATE/in-need-of-help-for-setup.md

 ---
 name: In need of help for setup
 about: Use this template if you're in any need of help for project related issues
-title: "[Help wanted] - Contact or other, name it here"
+title: '[Help wanted] - Contact or other, name it here'
 labels: help wanted
 assignees: Worzaii
 ---

 **If you have any issues setting up the game, describe what you've done so far here**